|Disease group||Keratinization disorder|

 |Gene (s)||ATP2A2 (108740)|

 Onset of the disease is usually around puberty.
 The majority of patients will develop the first lesions between 10 and 20 years of age.
-Typical lesions are greasy keratotic papules, skin coloured, yellow-brown or brown, which can be isolated or form relatively large, crusted and confluent plaques.
-The sites of predilection are the seborrhoeic areas of the trunck and face: the upper chest, the back, the sides of the neck, the forehead, the ears, and the scalp.
+Those lesions are typically greasy, skin colored or yellow-brown keratotic papules that my coalesce into plaques.
+Predilection sites are the seborrhoeic areas of the trunk and face: the upper chest, back, neck, ears and scalp.
+Hands and fingernails are affected in nearly all patients.
 Flexures are also frequently involved (the groins, the axillae, the anogenital region).
 Skin lesions can become vegetating in the folds, are often infected, malodorous and responsible for major discomfort.
 They can be limited or form extensive plaques during acute phases.
 Careful examination of the palms and soles will frequently find small pits or punctuated keratoses which are highly suggestive, if not specific, of DD.
-Hands and feet can also show discrete flat, skin-coloured papules on the dorsum of the hands and feet, similar to acrokeratosis verruciformis of Hopf.
+Discrete flat, skin-coloured papules may appear on the dorsum of the hands and feet, similar to acrokeratosis verruciformis of Hopf.

 ATP2A2 spans 76 kb, is organized in 21 exons and is transcribed into three mRNAs of 4.4 kb, encoding SERCA2a, SERCA2b and SERCA2c isoforms.
 SERCA2b is the major isoform expressed in the human epidermis.
 At least 120 ATP2A2 mutations have now been reported in Darier's disease patients, the majority of which being different from family to family.
 Mutations are distributed across the entire molecule, with no evidence for clustering or mutation hot spots.10

 The majority of the mutations are missense mutations (50%) or in-frame deletions or insertions (8%) which predict the synthesis of a structurally abnormal protein.
 Other mutations include nonsense mutations (12%) and frameshift mutations (23%) which lead to premature termination codon (PTC) and predict loss of protein expression through nonsense mRNA decay.
 The remaining mutations are splice-site mutations (7%) the consequences of which on the mutated protein remain to be documented.

 Functional analysis of ATP2A2 mutations have shown that a majority of them lead to loss of protein expression or loss of Ca2+ transport activity, supporting a disease mechanism by haploinsufficiency.
 However, a few mutations show evidence for a dominant negative effect.
 As a result, Ca2+ stores of the endoplasmic reticulum are reduced and trafficking of desmoplakin to the plasma membrane is impaired.
 Abnormal Ca2+ signaling is thought to have complex effects on protein post-translational modifications in the ER, on desmosome formation and gene expression leading to major defects in cellular adhesion and terminal epidermal differentiation.

-Histology examination of a skin lesion shows hyperkeratosis, focal dyskeratosis (premature and abnormal keratinisation of single keratinocytes) associated with suprabasal acantholysis (cell separation above the basal layer) leading to suprabasal cleft.
+Histologic examination of a skin lesion shows hyperkeratosis, focal dyskeratosis (premature and abnormal keratinisation of single keratinocytes) associated with suprabasal acantholysis (cell separation above the basal layer) leading to suprabasal cleft.
 The rounded eosinophilic dyskeratotic cells are called “corps ronds” in the stratum spinosum, and “grains” in the upper layers of the epidermis.
 They are thought to correspond to apoptotic keratinocytes.